British Biology Olympiad

 How to enter

-Registration has now closed for the British Biology Olympiad 2018.
+Teachers can now register their students for the British Biology Olympiad 2019.

 The competition is open to post-16 students studying at school or college worldwide.

-Each school is eligible for two free places in the competition.
-Stepped fees are applied for each additional student entered, up to a maximum fee of £150:
+Each school is eligible for five free places in the competition.
+Stepped fees are applied for each additional student entered, up to a maximum fee of £100:

 International Biology Olympiad

 Top scoring students in the BBO will be invited to complete further practical and theoretical assessments in order to select a team to represent the UK at the International Biology Olympiad (IBO).
-The IBO 2018 will be held in Tehran, Iran between 15th - 22nd July 2018; Foreign and Commonwealth Office guidance will be consulted in planning for this event.
+The IBO 2019 will be held in Szeged, Hungary between 14th - 21st July 2019; Foreign and Commonwealth Office guidance will be consulted in planning for this event.

 If you have any queries regarding the competition, please contact Raghav Selvam.